-For importing to most countries, the best declared value is the “transaction value.”
+For importing to most countries, the most useful value is the “transaction value.”

-The transaction value can be loosely defined as the amount paid for the items being imported.
+The transaction value is the amount paid for the items.
 But, for many of the international shipments, there is often not an actual transaction value.

-Not having a clear transaction value occurs when unsolicited / free commercial samples or warranty items are sent via international courier.
+Not having a clear transaction value occurs when free commercial samples or warranty items are ship.
 When there is, in fact, no financial transaction.
 At Jet Worldwide, our customers often send commercial samples or warranty replacement parts where there is not an actual transaction value.

 Before sending your international shipments, we advise our customers to consult with the receiver on which value to declare as valuation is most important to import processes.

-Although the World Customs Organization (WCO) guidelines are adhered to by all major economies, there can be significant interpretational differences.
+Although the broad World Customs Organization (WCO) guidelines apply in most countries, there can be significant differences.

-The most common method of determining the correct declared value is to use the "transaction value:"
+The most common method of determining the correct value declaration is to use the "transaction value:"